 Instructions

-- Thinly slice beef on a bias into ¼-inch thick pieces that are 2 inches in length.
+- Thinly slice beef on an angle into ¼-inch thick pieces that are 2 inches in length.
 Transfer sliced beef into a large bowl.
 Tip: To thinly slice beef, freeze it for 45-60 minutes so the exterior becomes hardened and use a sharp knife to slice it.

-- In a small bowl, combine Sauce ingredients and set aside.
+- In a small bowl, combine sauce ingredients as listed above and set aside.

 - Heat vegetable oil in a large pan on medium heat and fry beef in small batches in a single layer for 1-2 minutes until crispy.
-Do not over fry or overcrowd.
+Do not over fry.
 Remove cooked beef and transfer to a wire rack or paper towel lined plate to remove excess oil.

-- Discard excess oil leaving 1 teaspoon in the pan.
-Over low heat, sauté ginger, garlic, red chili for 10 seconds.
+- Leave 1 teaspoon or 5 ml of vegetable oil in the pan and remove the rest.
+Reduce to low heat, sauté ginger, garlic, red chili for 10 seconds.

-- Mix the sauce again and then pour it into the pan to reduce and thicken.
+- Pour in sauce to reduce and thicken.

-- Remove off heat.
+- Toss in fried beef and garnish with green onions.
+Remove off heat.
 Optionally garnish with sesame seeds.
 Enjoy!

 Lily